SPORTSMANSHIP/CONDUCT AND “TEAM TOURNAMENT” RULES

 Team Definition: A team may be one single angler or two anglers.
 American Bass will assign a Team ID number to each team.
 That team ID number will not change.
 Any time an angler competes with a different partner, a new team ID number will be assigned.
 There are no substitutions to team members.
 Points are awarded to the team that participates at each event and cannot be transferred to a different team ID number.
 The only exception is if an angler competes in an event by them self and requests that the points be transferred to a team that they are a member of.
 To receive transfer credit, the partner must not be entered in that event with a different partner.
 In order to qualify for any American Bass Team Classic, a team must meet the qualification criteria outlined in these rules.

 Team Classic Qualification: A teams best 5 finishes in a single region will count towards their year-end final points total for that region.
 All teams that enter in a minimum of 5 events during a single season, which may include designated “Special Events” and “Dual Qualifying” events that may cross over into the “next” season, are qualified to compete in one American Bass Team Classics of that team’s choice at the end of that season.
 All teams that enter in more than 5 events, using the same criteria, are qualified for all American Bass Team Classics at the end of the season.
 Each event entered earns a team one (1) “Event Credit” toward Team Classic Qualification.
 “Dual” events allow a team to fish a “next” season event to earn an Event Credit for the “Current” season championships.
 Dual events do not reduce the total number of events required to qualify for Team Classics.
 Each “Dual” event will only award one “Event Credit” towards qualification.
 Any team fishing Dual events will receive one (1) event count credit for the “Current” season and the points towards AOY will be counted towards the “Next” season.
 Teams must have a total event count of 5 event credits each season to qualify for 1 Team Classic each season, or 6 event credits each season to qualify for all Team Classics each season.
 A team’s “worst” finish(s), including the “Show-up” points for that/those event(s) will be dropped for the final standings calculation in that region.
 The best 5 finishes for each team in each region will be counted to determine the regional “Angler’s of the Year” title.
 “Angler’s of the Year” info is provided below.
 Starting with the 2018 Season, a team may “buy-in” to a maximum of two events per season.
-To “buy-in” to a tournament, a team shall pay the full basic entry fee plus all fees that would be paid at that event (no options required).
+To “buy-in” to a tournament, a team shall pay a $250 basic entry fee (no options required).
 This will give the team an entry into the event.
-The entry fees will be added to the event for payback to the field at that event.
-The team shall receive the “participation” points only for that event which will be added to their total points in that region and in the Traveler’s region if they are in Traveler’s.
+One basic entry fee will be added to the chosen event for payback to the field at that event.
+The team shall receive the “participation” points only, and one event credit, for that event which will be added to their total points in that region and in the Traveler’s region if they are in Traveler’s.
 The team must still qualify under the same qualifying criteria as all other teams.

-Traveler’s Regions: A team will be automatically entered into Traveler’s when they compete in more than one American Bass Team Region within any one Division during a season.
-Anglers competing in the American Bass Traveler’s region must compete in a minimum of 5 events in any one Division (North, Northwest or South) to qualify for one American Bass Team Classic.
+Traveler’s Regions: A team will be automatically entered into Traveler’s when they compete in more than one American Bass Team Region during a tournament season.
+Anglers competing in the American Bass Traveler’s region must compete in a minimum of 5 “Qualifier” events to qualify for one American Bass Team Classic.
 Points will be accumulated by totaling the best 5 finishes with no more than 3 finishes counted in any one Region.
 100 points will be awarded for first place with 10 or more teams competing in any event.
 Only 90 points will be awarded for first place with 9 or less teams competing in any event.
 Each event fished will count towards the 5 event minimum but the “points total” will be limited to only allow a maximum of 3 events from a single region.
 Any team competing in more than 3 events on the same body of water for Traveler’s will receive points based on a 90 point scale for a 4th or 5th event on that same water.
 This occurs when more than one region shares common waters.
-All teams that have competed in a minimum of 5 events during a single season will qualify for the Team Classic’s.
-In addition, any team that competes in 6 events in the Traveler’s region will qualify for all American Bass Team Classics, regardless of their position in the final Traveler’s points standings.
-The “Angler of the Year” title in Traveler’s will be awarded to the team that accumulates the most points from their best 5 finishes, no more than 3 in a single region, in each Traveler’s Division (North, Northwest and South).
-Many American Bass “Special Events” award Traveler’s points.
+All teams that have competed in a minimum of 5 events during a single season will qualify for one Team Classic.
+In addition, any team that competes in 6 events in the Traveler’s region will qualify for all American Bass Team Classics that season year, regardless of their position in the final Traveler’s points standings.
+The “Angler of the Year” title in Traveler’s will be awarded to the team that accumulates the most points from their best 5 finishes, no more than 3 in a single region (100 or 90 point criteria, as listed above, will be applied).
+Some, but not all, American Bass “Special Events” award Traveler’s points.
+Be sure to verify if a Special Event awarded Traveler’s Points if you are planning to count that event to qualify.
 Additional information is available on www.americanbass.com.

 Anglers of the Year: “Anglers of the Year” for each region will be determined by the team that has the most points based on their best 5 finishes in any one region.
 The team must compete in a minimum of 5 events in that region to be eligible for the “Anglers of the Year” title.
 If a team fishes more than 5 events in a region, their lowest finish(s), including the “Show-up” points for that event(s) will be dropped for the final standings calculation for “Anglers of the Year”.
 A minimum average of 10 boats throughout the season is required in any region to qualify for “Angler of the Year” awards.
 Ties in the “Anglers of the Year” final standings will result in the “splitting” of awards between the tied teams.
 Not all regions listed in the event schedule award “Anglers of the Year” awards at the end of the season, even if the average participation is greater that 10 boats.
 Many “Special” regions do not award “Anglers of the Year” awards.
 Call for specific details on these regions.
 The “Anglers of the Year” awards may change from year-to-year and have no replacement value.